 - Secret Falls waterfall;

-- Pagoda on the rock at the western end of the beach with a view of Mae Nam;
+- a pagoda on the rock at the westernmost edge of the beach, with a view of Mae Nam;

-- A golf club.
+- a golf club.

 Accommodation